AhmedYahyaE/plain-php-rest-api-with-authentication/README.md

 # Plain PHP REST/RESTful API with Token-based Authentication and Image Uploading
 A Comprehensive Plain PHP & MySQL REST/RESTful API with Token-based Authentication and Image Uploading feature.
 The API is built following the MVC (Model-View-Controller) Design Pattern, and is totally Object-oriented (OOP).

 The idea is an API for creating personal To-Do Lists (Tasks) and their associated Images.
-You can create a To-Do list and assign an image to every one of its tasks.
+You can create a To-Do List and assign an image to each task.

-This project script is written entirely in plain PHP (OOP) and aims to demonstrate the implementation of an API with a Token-based Authentication without relying on any external libraries or frameworks.
+This project script is written entirely in plain PHP (OOP) and aims to showcase the implementation of an API with Token-based Authentication without relying on any external libraries or frameworks.

 ## Screenshots:
 ***REST/REST API Constraints:***